First steps with the BillPro API

 How to get API token

-- Log in to BillPro UI as an
+- Log in to BillPro UI with your user, which should be an

 admin_user

-- Go to the user account icon in the top right corner, and from the user account menu, select Users.
+- Go to the user account icon in the top right corner, and from the menu, select Users.

 - Create a separate integration user with a Role of